-We expect to operate so as to qualify as a REIT under the Code.
+We intend to operate so as to qualify as a REIT under the Code.
 However, qualification as a REIT involves the application of highly technical and complex Code provisions for which only a limited number of judicial or administrative interpretations exist.
 Notwithstanding the availability of cure provisions in the Code, various compliance requirements could be failed and could jeopardize our REIT status.
-Furthermore, new tax legislation, administrative guidance, or court decisions, in each instance potentially with retroactive effect, could make it more difficult or impossible for us to qualify as a REIT.
-If we fail to qualify as a REIT in any tax year, then:
+Furthermore, new tax legislation, administrative guidance, or court decisions, in each instance potentially with retroactive effect, could make it more difficult or impossible for us to qualify as a REIT in any tax year, then:

-- we would be taxed as a regular domestic corporation, which under current laws would result in, among other things, our being unable to deduct distributions to stockholders in computing taxable income and being subject to federal income tax on our taxable income at regular corporate income tax rates: - any resulting tax liability could be substantial and could have a material adverse effect on our book value;
+we would be taxed as a regular domestic corporation, which under current laws would result in, among other things, our being unable to deduct distributions to stockholders in computing taxable income and being subject to federal income tax on our taxable income at regular corporate income tax rates (we also could be subject to other taxes, such as the federal alternative minimum tax and increased state and local taxes);

-- unless we were entitled to relief under applicable statutory provisions, we would be required to pay taxes, and thus, our cash available for distribution to stockholders would be reduced for each of the years during which we did not qualify as a REIT and for which we had taxable income; and - we generally would not be eligible to requalify as a REIT for the subsequent 4 full taxable years.
+- any resulting tax liability could be substantial and could have a material adverse effect on our book value; - unless we were entitled to relief under applicable statutory provisions, we would be required to pay taxes, and thus, our cash available for distribution to stockholders would be reduced for each of the years during which we did not qualify as a REIT and for which we had taxable income; and - we generally would not be eligible to requalify as a REIT for the subsequent 4 full taxable years.